evrenvarol/outlook-taskboard/README.md

       <sub>*If you receive above warning, simply click X icon to close both warning prompt and the Properties window.*</sub>

-  * **Troubleshooting : "*Home Page* tab" is not visible**
+  * Troubleshooting : *Home Page tab is not visible*

-    In newer version of Outlook the *Home Page* tab is usually not visible in Outlook folder properties.
+    In newer versions of Outlook the *Home Page* tab is usually not visible in Outlook folder properties.
 This feature was disabled by default to limit security vulnerabilities.
 To re-enable this you need to add a new `DWORD value` in your windows registry settings.

     For this please open the `Registry Editor` by
      * pressing `Windows + R`,